Demographics of Scotland: National identity

 The council areas with at least 90% of the population stating some 'Scottish' national identity were North Lanarkshire, Inverclyde, East Ayrshire and West Dunbartonshire.
 The lowest proportions of people stating some 'Scottish' national identity were in Edinburgh (70%) and Aberdeen (75%).

 The council areas with the highest proportions of people stating 'British' as their only national identity were Argyll and Bute and Shetland, each with 12%.

 Below is a table of national identity sorted by council area based on the results of the 2011 census:

 Religion

-The statistics from the 2011 census and the 2001 census are set out below.
+The statistics from the 2022, 2011 and 2001 censuses are set out below.

 Languages

-English language is by far the most commonly spoken language in Scotland.
+English is by far the most commonly spoken language in Scotland.
 Two regional languages of Scotland, Scottish Gaelic and Modern Scots, are protected under the European Charter for Regional or Minority Languages.
-Abilities in these languages for those aged three and above were recorded in the UK census 2011 as follows.
+Abilities in these languages for those aged three and above were recorded in the UK census 2021 as follows.

 Over 170 languages are spoken in Scotland.
 The 4 most commonly spoken non-English languages at home (by people aged 3 and over) are: Scots (55,817), Polish (54,186), Chinese (27,381), and Urdu (23,394).